If you've read the page in the Glossary about the

 these for proper point screws.

 There are still other methods.
-Some point screws have no shoulder ( see
+Some point screws have no shoulder (see

-Point Screws
+Point Screws)

-or no key barrel to compress, so they may require filling in and re-boring,
+no key barrel to compress, so they may require filling in and re-boring,

-or an oversized rod screw ( always a pain, as you have to do the pillars
+or an oversized rod screw (always a pain, as you have to do the pillars

-too - and any other keys that sit on the same pivot ).
+too - and any other keys that sit on the same pivot).

 Some repairers take up end to end play with little teeny washers.
 This